Leptobarbus hoevenii

-Hoven's carp (Leptobarbus hoevenii; Jelawat in Malay), also known as the mad barb or sultan fish, is a species of fish in the barb family.
+Leptobarbus hoevenii, Hoven's carp, mad barb or sultan fish, is a species of freshwater ray-finned fish belonging to the family Leptobarbidae, the cigar barbs.

-Named in honor of Bleeker’s fellow Dutchman, “le célèbre professeur de zoologie” Jan van der Hoeven (1801-1868).
+Named in honor of Bleeker's fellow Dutchman, "le célèbre professeur de zoologie" Jan van der Hoeven (1801–1868).

 Ecology

 It is native to freshwater habitats in the Thai-Malay Peninsula, Borneo and Sumatra.
-In peninsular malaysia, this species is only found the states of Perak and Pahang.
+In Peninsular Malaysia, this species is only found the states of Perak and Pahang.
 However, a single specimen was caught in the Bernam River, Selangor.
 Populations further north in the Chao Phraya and Mekong Basins were included in this species until 2009, but are now considered a separate species, L. rubripinna.
 The two are frequently confused and the same common names have been used for both; only L. rubripinna is known from the aquarium trade.

 It may reach up to about 1 m long.
 A midwater to near bottom dweller. frequently lives in groups.
 Stomach contents shows signs of an omnivorous diet, mainly shrimp, insect larvae and green matter.